Sitecore-Hackathon/2020-Mashed-Potatoes/documentation/README.md

 **Category:** 1.
 Sitecore Meetup Website

+Our team MASHED POTATOES Decided to help Sitecore Developer to catch up with each other and share knowledge.
 We have build the a meetup website which is completely based on Sitecore using Sitecore JSS with Headless approach.

 It supports following features: